 Designed with Purpose

 Graphic design is the most widespread form of visual language used to communicate with an audience.
 The creative individual who is able to speak this language has the ability to inspire, persuade, and provoke.
 Graphic design students at Southern are creative individuals who desire to communicate with purpose.
 As a student you’ll be given the tools and opportunities to cultivate your unique skills, abilities, and style in a Seventh-day Adventist Christian educational environment.
-You’ll emerge with real-world experience, a professional portfolio, and be well-equipped to make an impact on the world around you.
+You’ll emerge with real-world experience and a professional portfolio and be well-equipped to make an impact on the world around you.